 Commercial tenants prefer intercom systems with a door release over office intercoms that only enable communication because a door release adds convenience.
 When a tenant has a visitor or a delivery, they won’t have to manually let them into the building — all your tenant has to do is push a button to open the door or gate.

 If you do want a commercial intercom system with door release, you’ll have to install the right type of lock: an electric strike or a magnetic lock.
 The type of door at your building’s entrance may affect which lock you can install.
 Make sure the intercom works properly with the lock you choose.

 The next factor to consider is the wiring.
 Do you want a wired or a wireless commercial intercom with door release?

 Here’s why you should choose a wireless intercom system for business:

 - Wired intercoms require you to install hardware in every suite.
 The cost of installing and maintaining all that hardware adds up quickly!

 - Running wiring throughout the building is expensive and complicated.
 You’ll save money on the installation if you go wireless.

 - Tenants prefer wireless intercoms.
 Your tenants prefer the convenience of using their smartphones wherever they may be to grant property access.
 Instead of in-unit intercom hardware installed on a wall in their office.

 3. Video capabilities

-The last decision to make when choosing a commercial intercom is whether you want video capabilities.
+One of the most important decisions to make when choosing a commercial intercom is whether you want video capabilities.